 I remember when I was younger I would question some of the boundaries that were placed upon me.
 More times than not the response would be “Because I am the parent and you are the child.”
 The result would be a power struggle.
 I didn’t understand the reasoning behind the limitation and my mother wanted my obedience just because.

 The need for control has crept into my own parenting journey and I despise it.
 When I catch myself falling into this trap, I do my best to question the limits I am placing.
-If they are unneccessary and based on convenience, I let them go.
+If they are unnecessary and based on convenience, I let them go.

 Our children are their own person which means they have their own interests, desires, and motivations.
 Even in their youngest days.